-What’s the best way to bypass ISP bandwidth throttling?
+What’s the best way to bypass bandwidth throttling?

 If your ISP is throttling your bandwidth, and switching providers is not an option, the easiest solution is to connect through VPN.
-A VPN, or virtual private network, encrypts your internet traffic, hiding it from your service provider.
-It won’t be able to inspect the data packets, so it won’t be able to throttle that traffic based on what service you’re using.
-The result is pure, unrestricted streaming video.
+Your ISP won’t be able to inspect the data packets, so it won’t be able to throttle that traffic based on what service you’re using.
+The result is unlimited bandwidth for pure, unrestricted streaming video.

 How to bypass peering conflicts with a VPN